 Luckey left Facebook in 2017 amid reports that he was financing an anti-Hillary Clinton online group, Re/code reported, and in 2018, Oculus co-founder Brendan Iribe left Facebook after the cancellation of the “Rift 2” headset device, TechCrunch reported.
 A 2017 CNBC column suggested that the Oculus acquisition was a financial misstep for Facebook, as the Rift headset never generated much buzz and Facebook ended up having to lower prices on its products.

-Facebook’s purchase of mobile messaging service WhatsApp for $22 billion in 2014 remains its largest acquisition ever.
+Facebook’s purchase of mobile messaging service WhatsApp for $22 billion in 2014 remains its largest acquisition ever by a mile.
 As part of the deal, Facebook paid $4.59 billion in cash and 178 million shares of its stock, Reuters reported.
-Facebook also offered an additional 46 million restricted stock units for WhatsApp employees that will vest over a four-year period.
+Facebook also offered an additional 46 million restricted stock units for WhatsApp employees that vested over a four-year period.
 WhatsApp founder Jan Koum received nearly $2 billion in stock, vesting over a four-year period, along with a $1 salary to match Zuckerberg’s.
 He also became a Facebook director.

 The deal helped Facebook dominate the world of online and mobile messaging: At the time of the acquisition, WhatsApp had 450 million users and was adding an additional million users every day, CNN reported.
 Zuckerberg told reporters at the time that Facebook bought WhatsApp for its growth potential, rather than to immediately drive revenue.
 In August 2018, Facebook began monetizing WhatsApp through paid ads, and also began charging businesses for some messages sent to users, The Verge reported.
 It has also been reported that Facebook is developing a new cryptocurrency that can be exchanged through WhatsApp.